ajinkyakadam/deploy-wordpress-aws/README.md

 ## Deploying Wordpress Site using Ansible and CloudFormation

 We deploy a wordpress site using Ansible and CloudFormation Template.
-You should have the following Pre-Requisites installed on the ansible machine
+You should have the following Pre-Requisites installed on the ansible machine.
+The total time to setup would be around 20~25 minutes.

+Pre-Requisites:
 - git
 - python-boto
 - ansible